nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 };
 ```

-Destructuring also works similarily within Class components, the main difference being we will destructure our props within the `render()` method:
+Destructuring works similarly in complex components, the main difference is that we will destructure our props within the `render()` method:

 ```jsx
 class AuthorDetails extends Component {